What are internal controls

 A church will have different internal controls over different income and expense streams; i.e. any sales income will have different internal controls to tithes and offerings.
 Note that an effective internal control will consider financial procedures and persons responsible for the task.
 Using the example of two people counting tithes and offerings, this control is not as effective where the two people are related as it has more potential for collusion.
 There should be a segregation of the financial procedures with different people as much as possible.

-Implementing an effective internal control system is largely about ensuring the reputations of the people who handle the resources, both employees and volunteers, are protected in their work and ensuring the reputation of the church as a whole.
+Implementing an effective internal control system is largely about ensuring the reputations of the people who handle the resources, both employees and volunteers, are protected in their work and upholding the church’s integrity.

 Internal controls can broadly be divided into two categories: